Golden Circle Iceland Self Drive Guide (2026)

 While most people self driving the Golden Circle, Iceland do it as a day trip, the beautiful Hotel Geysir may have you reconsidering.

 This lovely property gets rave reviews and would be a great way to see the attractions on the Golden Circle route before and after the day trip crowds.
-(During the summer months, Iceland gets as much as 21 hours of daylight in a 24 hour period, and the Golden Circle attractions do not close.)
+(During the summer months, Iceland gets as much as 21 hours of daylight in a 24 hour period, and the outdoor areas of the Golden Circle attractions do not close.)

 Learn more and check rates on Expedia or Booking.com.